polymorpher/one-wallet/code/test/REFACTOR.md

   })
 ```

+### COMMAND
+ Encompasess the Following operations and parameters in Executor.sol
+ * `(op.operationType == Enums.OperationType.COMMAND)`
+ Which uses these parameters
+ * `backlinkAddresses.command(op.tokenType, op.contractAddress, op.tokenId, op.dest, op.amount, op.data)`
+ Which are passed from one wallet as
+ * `Executor.execute(op, tokenTrackerState, backlinkAddresses, signatures, spendingState)`
+ Which are received by oneWallet as
+ *

 **CommitReveal**
 `util.js`
 Uses the passed commit and reveal parameters as well as the paramHash to process the backlink Update